sbyrnes/bloom.js/README.md

 To start, the bit vector is initialized to all zeroes.
 When a new entry is added, all of the hash functions are run on the input and the value of the entry in the byte array corresponding to each hash value is set to 1.
 Note that this means a single entry may touch dozens of entries in the byte array (if there are dozens of hash functions).
 While many different inputs may attempt to set the same entry to 1, it will only be set once.

 When you want to see if an entry is a member of the set, you simply apply the same hash functions and see if all the corresponding entries are 1.
 If no then you have not seen the entry before.
 If yes, you MIGHT have seen it before but you can't be sure (It is possible that a random array of other entries happen to set all those values to 1).
 However, with proper implementation the chances of a false positive are very low (less than 1%).

+Because of the fact that entries will map to some of the same entries, it is not possible to remove an entry from a bloom filter once it is added.
+There would be no way to untangle a single entry from all of the others, you would instead need to start a new filter.

 Obviously the byte array used to store the values needs to be sufficiently large that adding the number of values you want to add does not set all the values to 1.
 This is a tuning aspect of the algorithm.